 Soak yourself in the splendid Kuang Si waterfall

-If there can only be one must-do thing in Luang Prabang to pick, it should be the Kuang Si waterfall situated on the outskirts of the city.
-The long stunning waterfall with three tiers, leading to the main fall and plenty of blue pools, is a must-watch.
+If there can only be one must-do activity to pick around Luang Prabang, it should be visit the Kuang Si waterfall.
+Situated on the outskirts of the city, the long stunning waterfall with three tiers, leading to the main fall and plenty of blue pools, is a must-watch.
 On sunny days, many locals would bring their food and drinks for a picnic around the waterfall area.

 You can find multiple cascading pools at different levels, all of which are amazingly picturesque and reportedly safe for swimming and bathing.
 We recommend that you spend a few hours trekking up and down the river stream.